smit1802/Port-Scanner/README.md

 # Port-Scanner
-A port scanner made using python
+This is a port scanner made using python to check open ports in a server.